What is Cloud RAN : CRAN Advantages and Disadvantages

 - Reduced Interference: Minimizes cell interference, improving the overall user experience.

-Drawbacks or Disadvantages of Cloud RAN
+Disadvantages of Cloud RAN

 - High Fronthaul Capacity: Requires high fronthaul capacities to handle higher bandwidth requirements between BBUs and RRUs.
 Optical fiber is often necessary to meet these demands.